venkat-sci/pickleballloveall/DEPLOYMENT_FIX_SUMMARY.md

 # 4. Set environment variables as documented
 ```

-The TypeScript compilation error has been completely resolved! 🎉
+All deployment issues have been completely resolved! 🎉